Court of Appeal (England and Wales): Procedure for appeal

 Under certain, limited, circumstances, second appeals are allowed.
 This is when an appeal goes to the High Court or the County Court and a party to the case wishes to appeal it further, to the Court of Appeal.
 Section 55(1) of the Access to Justice Act 1999 says that, when an appeal is made to the County Court or the High Court and that court makes a decision, no further appeal is allowed to the Court of Appeal unless the Court considers that the case raises "an important point of principle or practice" or "there is some other compelling reason for the Court of Appeal to hear it".
 In Tanfern Ltd v Cameron-MacDonald [2000] 1 WLR 1311 the Court commented on this limitation of second appeals, pointing out that the Lords Justices of Appeal were a valuable and scarce resource – it was necessary to impose limitations on appeals to prevent the Court and its judges becoming overburdened.

 There are two sorts of hearings that the Court of Appeal can hold; reviews, and full rehearings.
 Section 52.11(1) of the Civil Procedure Rules 1998 establishes that appeals should always be reviews, unless there are individual circumstances that, "in the interest of justice", make a rehearing necessary.
 In its case law, the Court has emphasised that it is up to the individual panel of judges to decide whether to hold a review or rehearing, with the circumstances of the case playing a large part.
 In 2004 the Court heard 1,059 appeals, of which 295 were allowed and 413 directly dismissed.

+Qualifying cases seeking settlement of contract or personal injury claims up to a value of £100,000, for which permission to appeal has been sought, obtained or adjourned, may be referred to the Court of Appeal Mediation Scheme, a mediation scheme operated by the Centre for Effective Dispute Resolution (CEDR), so that cases can be resolved more speedily without absorbing court time and impacting less significantly on any ongoing relationship between the litigants.
+Data reported in 2022 stated that the scheme had achieved a 40–50% success rate.